OctavianDobre8/Kart/README.md

 # Karting Simulator inspired by Super Mario Kart franchise, written in C++ using OpenGL API

-This is a basic Karting Simulator that implements realistic driving physics that with an interesting cartoon themed map.
+This is a basic Karting Simulator that implements realistic driving physics with an interesting cartoon themed map.

 # Team members:
 + mihww